Picovoice/picovoice/demo/ios/README.md

 The minimum iOS version required to run the demo is iOS 14.0 or higher.

+## AccessKey

+Picovoice requires a valid `AccessKey` at initialization. `AccessKey`s act as your credentials when using Picovoice SDKs.
+You can create your `AccessKey` for free.
+Make sure to keep your `AccessKey` secret.

+To obtain your `AccessKey`:
+1. Login or Signup for a free account on the [Picovoice Console](https://picovoice.ai/console/).
+2. Once logged in, go to the [`AccessKey` tab](https://console.picovoice.ai/access_key) to create one or use an existing `AccessKey`.

 ## BackgroundService Demo

 This demo runs microphone recording in the background and detects the wake word and context inference while the application is **not** in focus.
 The demo will continue to run as long as the application remains running in the background.